jasontaylordev/Fixie.NetCore.ProjectTemplates/README.md

 A project that contains Fixie tests that can run on .NET Core on Windows, Linux, and MacOS.
 The initial version supports Fixie 2.2.0 on .NET Core 3.1.

 ## Quick Start
 Fixie is a .NET test framework similar to NUnit and xUnit, but with an emphasis on low-ceremony defaults and flexible customization.
+Official documentaion can be found at https://fixie.github.io.

 Install the .NET Core project template: